Tourism (General Provisions) (Jersey) Order 1990

 (i)

-(j) where all resident guests are accommodated in bedrooms with private bathrooms or shower rooms the premises contain at least one additional modern and sanitary indoor water closet, with a hand basin serviced with a constant and controllable supply of hot and cold running water and hygienic hand drying facility and conveniently located for use by resident guests;
+(j) where all resident guests are accommodated in bedrooms with private bathrooms or shower rooms the premises contain at least one additional suitable toilet facility conveniently located for use by resident guests;

-(k) the premises contain for every 8 resident guests who are not accommodated in bedrooms provided with private water closets, at least one separate, modern and sanitary indoor water closet, with a hand basin serviced with a constant and controllable supply of hot and cold running water and hygienic hand drying facility, each such water closet being conveniently located for use by those resident guests;
+(k) the premises contain for every 8 resident guests who are not accommodated in bedrooms provided with private toilets, at least one suitable toilet facility conveniently located for use by those resident guests;

-(l) subject to paragraph (6), if persons who are not resident guests are catered for, the premises contain, for the use of such persons, a sufficient number of modern and sanitary indoor water closets, each with a hand basin serviced with a constant and controllable supply of hot and cold running water and hygienic hand drying facility, such water closets not being situated on floors where there are bedrooms except in the case of the ground floor or where rooms for the use of persons who are not resident guests are located other than on the ground floor;
+(l) subject to paragraph (6), if persons who are not resident guests are catered for, the premises contain for their use a sufficient number of suitable toilet facilities on the ground floor, or on floors where rooms for the use of persons who are not resident guests are located;

 (m) the premises contain, for resident guests who are not accommodated in bedrooms provided with private bathrooms or shower rooms –